-The City will receive rent proceeds (\$572,635) from the Cambridge Housing Authority for tenancy at 5 Western Avenue as an offset to the Debt Service costs for the renovation of the Alice K. Wolf Center.
-In addition, the City will receive \$51,000 from the Cambridge YWCA for emergency family housing located in a City-owned building and from the New School of Music, located on Lowell Street.
-These funds are used to support the Public Works Budget.
+The City receives rent proceeds (\$583,940) from the Cambridge Housing Authority for tenancy at 5 Western Avenue as an offset to the Debt Service costs for the renovation of the Alice K. Wolf Center.
+The City also receives \$49,000 from the Cambridge YWCA for emergency family housing located in a City-owned building and from the New School of Music, located on Lowell Street, which is used to support the Public Works Budget.